 Students Who are Part of a Group That Requires Testing

 If you are a member of a group that has been authorized to receive testing, you will receive a message from Student Health, Occupational Health, or your department that offers guidance regarding how to receive testing and includes a testing questionnaire and laboratory requisition form that must be completed on the Return to Rutgers COVID-19 Testing page, go.rutgers.edu/COVID-19-Testing.

 If you are unable to access the questionnaire or site OR if you experience COVID-19 symptoms, call Rutgers Student Health at 848-932-7402.
 They will help you and will schedule a same-day appointment time to speak with one of our clinicians, answer your questions, and give you a test that day.

-Students can also access testing at two test sites on campus.
-Appointments are required (go.rutgers.edu/COVID-19-Testing).
+Students can also access testing at three test sites on campus.
+Appointments are suggested (go.rutgers.edu/COVID-19-Testing).